Biocon: India’s Largest Biopharma

 Focused on Affordable Innovation

 Biocon, Asia’s leading biotech enterprise, headquartered in Bangalore, India, is constantly engaged in delivering affordable innovation.
-It is committed to reduce therapy costs of chronic diseases like diabetes, cancer and autoimmune diseases by leveraging India's cost advantage in order to provide access to affordable healthcare for patients, partners and healthcare systems across the globe.
+It is committed to reduce therapy costs of chronic diseases like diabetes, cancer and autoimmune conditions by leveraging India's cost advantage in order to provide access to affordable healthcare for patients, partners and healthcare systems across the globe.

 As a fully integrated biopharma company Biocon delivers innovative solutions, across discovery, development and commercialization of biopharmaceuticals value chain, leveraging the cutting edge science, cost-effective drug development capabilities and global scale manufacturing capacities, in order to move ideas to market.

 Biocon, recognized as the largest Indian Insulins company, has several innovations to its credit, including an indigenous recombinant human insulin based on proprietary fermentation technology, INSUGEN®, insulin analog Glargine, BASALOG®, and India's first indigenously produced monoclonal antibody BioMAb-EGFR® for head & neck cancer.
 Biocon launched its second novel biologic, ALZUMAb™, a 'first in class' anti-CD6 monoclonal antibody, for the treatment of chronic plaque psoriasis in India, in 2013.
 CANMAb™, trastuzumab for the treatment of HER2-positive metastatic breast cancer developed jointly by Biocon and Mylan under a global partnership, has been launched in India in 2014.
 INSUPen® based on German technology, is a next generation insulin delivery device introduced in India by Biocon.

 The Company’s aspiration to become a US $ 1 billion company by FY 18 is fuelled by five powerful growth accelerators, with a focus on emerging markets, these are Small Molecules, Biosimilars, Branded Formulations, Novel Molecules, and Research Services.